abigail-ryan/famous-places/README.md

 #### Structure

-*	A large heading with the game name “Famous Places”, will be at the top of the page, with an icon of a globe/location pin.
+*	A large heading with the game name “Famous Places” will be at the top of the page.
 *	A clear and short introduction to the game rules will be displayed to the user, to inform them how to play.
-*	A clear call to action “start” button will be displayed underneath the rules to prompt the player to start the game,
+*	A clear call to action “start” button will be displayed underneath the rules to prompt the player to start the game.
 *	The game will display large images with a question and multiple choice answers to test the players knowledge.
 *	The answer buttons on the site must provide feedback to the player, in the form of a colour change to green for correct, and red for incorrect.
 *	The next button will take the player to the next question.